Clayton Roueche: Drug dealer

 In 1998, Roueche moved into a house in Abbotsford with his girlfriend.
-His neighbor, Richard Shatto, noted that Rouche was the only non-Asian living in the house and that he just "floated in and out" as he did not consistently live in the house.
-Shatto described the Roueche household as one of constant hedonism as Rouche and his girlfriend engaged in riotous bacchanalian excess at their parties.
+His neighbor, Richard Shatto, noted that Roueche was the only non-Asian living in the house and that he just "floated in and out" as he did not consistently live in the house.
+Shatto described the Roueche household as one of constant hedonism as Roueche and his girlfriend engaged in riotous bacchanalian excess at their parties.
 Shatto complained the debauchery at his neighbor's house as drinking, drug use and sex in the backyard were regular nocturnal occurrences at the Roueche household.
 Shatto called Roueche an unpleasant neighbor owing to the loud music that was played well into the night.
-Shatto described people continually going and out of the house and that: "They wore black and white with white bandannas.
+Shatto described people continually going in to and coming out of the house and that: "They wore black and white with white bandannas.
 When they going out to a club or a party, they always wore black or white fedoras".
 Roueche once had a trailer parked in the front lawn and at 1 am ended a party by shouting "Let's go!"
 Roueche and all of his guests then lined up single file to start taking items out of the trailer, which led Shatto to call the police as he stated: "If you come right now, you can catch them in the act".
 The police never responded to this call nor any of the others that Shatto made about Roueche.
 In 2001, Roueche sold the house to leave Abbotsford.